 Few of Nate’s and Mae’s peers experience anything even remotely resembling our day on Pilot Peak.

-National Park Service Director Jonathan Jarvis told National Geographic magazine in 2016, “Young people are more separated from the natural world than perhaps any generation before them.”
-While national parks have seen record numbers of visitors three years in a row—with 325 million in 2016—those people are mostly Baby Boomers (and predominantly white, another concern of National Park Service managers).
+Then-National Park Service Director Jonathan Jarvis told National Geographic magazine in 2016, “Young people are more separated from the natural world than perhaps any generation before them.”
+While national parks saw record numbers of visitors three years in a row—with 325 million in 2016—those people are mostly Baby Boomers (and predominantly white, another concern of National Park Service managers).
 The average age of visitors to Yellowstone is 54, while the number of people under age 15 going to national parks has fallen by half in recent years.

 Any parent can tell you where those kids are.
 Children age eight to 18 spend more than seven hours a day on electronic screens, according to a Kaiser Family Foundation study.
 (The New York Times news story about the study carried the headline: “If Your Kids Are Awake, They’re Probably Online.”)
 But that figure under-represents the reality: They multi-task on multiple devices and actually cram nearly 11 hours of media consumption into those seven-and-a-half hours.